anpythomas/CSStudiosAutoGrader/web_dev_unit_one_capstone/README.md

 - While this tool automates the grading process and captures many common patterns, it's essential to manually review the student's work to catch potential edge cases or unique situations.

 - The grading criteria are based on the presence of certain HTML tags.
 Adjust the code if your criteria differ.

+## Code Style

+We follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guidelines for writing Python code in this project.
+Please ensure that your contributions adhere to these guidelines to maintain code consistency.

 ## Contributing